riozebratubo/chaffchief/README.md

 - Create, edit and store roasting profiles
 - Send profiles to the roaster machine
 - Follow the execution of a roast
-- Keep the logs of the roast executions
+- Keep the logs of roast executions

 ChaffChief is comprised of two solutions: a machine firmware and an app that communicates with the machine.